Graylog2/documentation/pages/getting_started.rst

 Log into the VM
 ^^^^^^^^^^^^^^^

-We are going to use rsyslog from the Graylog server image because we already have it.
+We’re going to use rsyslog because we already have it from the Graylog server image.
 So, go to the image and login with ``ubuntu/ubuntu``.

 .. image:: /images/gs_6-glslogin.png